Prottoy2938/ChatGPT/README.md

 The credits will last 60 days after you've spent your first 0.01 USD using the API ⏳

+Once you purchase, we'll give the the email:password:apiKey of the account & you can get started using them however you want. 💥

 For more details, contact us.